CounterpointCollective/ComposableDataflowBlocks/README.md

 var testSubject = new BoundedPropagatorBlock<int,int>(ourOwnDataflowBlock, boundedCapacity: 2000);

-//Thus we enabled a bounded capacity of 2000 messasges, and realtime counting on our own custom DataflowBlock!
+//Thus we enabled a bounded capacity of 2000 messages, and real-time counting on our own custom DataflowBlock!

 Assert.Equal(0, testSubject.Count);